Coachbre/holiday-road-grand-teton-titans/README.md

 # Holiday Road from Nashville
 While attending Nashville Software School, Cohort 47- We were tasked with a group project to create a 'National Parks' travel itinerary app based on a chosen 'client persona'

-My main contributions included writing Javascript to populate itinerary previews and detail snapshot/alert boxes to the DOM, as well as slight CSS relating to UI/UX
+My main contributions included writing Javascript to populate very itinerary preview and detail snapshot/alert boxes to the DOM, as well as slight CSS relating to UI/UX

 ## Installation
 git clone this repository or download zip

 ## Usage
-1. 'serve' in the project's root directory
+1. clone down the repo
-2. Navigate to the project's "root directory"/api and run: 'json-server -p 8090 -w db.json'
-3. API keys will be needed to access data:
+2. API keys will be needed to access data:

      API home: https://www.nps.gov/subjects/digital/nps-data-api.htm
      API documentation: https://www.nps.gov/subjects/developer/api-documentation.htm